 Bill Lindsay is an analyst appearing across NHL Network's studio programming, including the flagship studio show NHL Tonight.

-In addition to his work for NHL Network, Lindsay is currently the color analyst for WQAM-560, the Florida Panthers radio network.
+In addition to his work for NHL Network, the 14-year NHL veteran Lindsay is the color analyst for WQAM-560, the Florida Panthers radio network.

-Lindsay most recently served as the Panthers television analyst for FOX Sports Florida for seven years.
-Lindsay began his broadcaster career in 2007 as a member of the Panthers' radio team.
+Lindsay previously served as the Panthers television analyst for FOX Sports Florida for seven years.
+He began his broadcasting career in 2007 as a member of the Panthers' radio team.

 Lindsay is also the lead on-ice instructor for Florida's Try Hockey for Free youth hockey program and serves as an alumni ambassador for the Panthers Alumni.

 Luftman's love for hockey began as a four-year old when he watched the 1980 U.S. Olympic Hockey Team win the gold medal in Lake Placid, New York.

 Over the course of his career in broadcasting, Luftman has covered the NHL, MLB, NBA, NFL, MMA, college sports and WWE.
 The Los Angeles, California native made the leap to national network assignments with CBS Sports Network's Lead Off, ROME and college basketball coverage.